dbwinger/wingersolutions/about.md

 ## My Approach

-I believe in writing code that's not just functional, but maintainable and scalable.
+I believe in writing code that's not just functional, but understandable, maintainable and scalable.
 I work closely with my clients to understand their business needs and translate them into elegant technical solutions.
+I work with other experts to get the job done right.

 Every project I work on follows these principles:
 - **Clean Code** - Well-structured, readable, and maintainable